Non-ferrous metals trading on the exchange

 Terms of trade for copper, nickel, aluminum and zinc

-trade in non-ferrous metals
+non-ferrous metals trading

-metal exchange trading
+exchange trading of metals

 1 lot of copper is equal to 30 tons